|Image painted by Ed Bronstein|

 The Lewes Historical Society Campus buildings are available for touring with a knowledgeable volunteer Docent during a walking tours from April-October.

 Nestled in the heart of historic Lewes, The Lewes Historical Society’s Campus offers 9 historic buildings for you to explore.
 Highlighting Lewes’s relationship to the sea and dedication to the preservation of historic structures, these museums help to tell the story of Lewes through the centuries since its founding.
 The Campus includes the Hiram Rodney Burton House (c.
 1725, the only building on its original site), the Burton-Ingram House (c.
 1785), the Rabbit’s Ferry House (c.
 1740), the Thompson Country Store (c.
 1800), the Ellegood House and Blacksmith Shop (c.
 1790), the Doctor’s Office (c.
 1850), and Midway School #178 (c.
 1898).

 The Historic Campus is located at 110 Shipcarpenter Street.
 Explore the buildings during the Life in Lewes Tour.
 Tours are $10 per person, with members, students, and children free of charge.
 There is no charge for enjoying the Society’s park-like grounds.

 Museums at The Lewes Historical Society's Campus:

 The Society’s first preservation project in 1962, the Burton-Ingram House is noted for its fine Federal period architecture and colonial furnishings.
 Several extraordinary museum objects are displayed in this elegant home.

 Hiram Rodney Burton House, c.
 1730:

-The only house in the Complex on its original foundation and location, the Hiram Rodney Burton House is named after a prominent local physician who also served two terms in Congress from 1904-1908.
+The only house in the Campus on its original foundation and location, the Hiram Rodney Burton House is named after a prominent local physician who also served two terms in Congress from 1904-1908.

 Midway School #178, c.
 1898: